Between 12% and 19% of the North American population suffers from chronic constipation, which can have a negative effect on quality of life (1).

 Typical treatments, such as laxative drugs, often have uncomfortable side effects, so many people turn to alternative treatments like olive oil.

 But does olive oil really work?

 Keep reading to see what the research says about using olive oil to treat constipation.

 Want to save this article?
 Click here to get a PDF copy delivered to your inbox.

 Please note that this article contains affiliate links.
-As an Amazon Associate, we earn from qualified purchases.
+As an Amazon Associate, I earn from qualified purchases.

 Clickable Table of Contents